webnifique/nextcloud-client-docker/README.md

 default: 1000

 ##### NC_TRUST_CERT
-whather or not trust self signed certificates
+whether or not trust self signed certificates or invalid certificates

-default: 1000
+default: false

+Any comment or propblem feel free to [fill an issue](https://github.com/juanitomint/nextcloud-client-docker/issues/new) or make a PR!